The White Bunny

 Check out our post on email marketing for eCommerce for more on automation and how it can help your email marketing strategy.

-We have written quite a bit about AI here, here and here.
+We have written quite a bit about the what, the why and the how of AI in business and marketing.

 Hype and doom aside, Artificial Intelligence is reshaping the landscape of email marketing, offering innovative solutions to enhance campaign effectiveness and customer engagement.
 Leading the charge are tools that leverage AI to optimize various aspects of email marketing.
 Not all.
 Some things are still done best by humans.